lnahrf/vssm/README.md

+> [!WARNING]
+> Experimental, not maintained.
+>
+> I wrote VSSM at the beginning of 2022 just to push my own limits
+> and publish a reasonable NPM package.
+It managed to impress interviewers and got me into different jobs since then.
+> I will not maintain it, it was a fun project that I keep for novelty.

 # Very Small State Manager <img src="misc/assets/vssm_logo_small.png" width="110">

 <img src="misc/assets/speed_blazing.svg"> <img src="misc/assets/size_183kb.svg"> <img src="misc/assets/dependencies_none.svg">

 A very small and oversimplified state manager written in pure Javascript.